MrR0807/Notes/understanding-parquet-file.md

 ```

 Running several times, for me, it shows that preparing in-memory metadata hashmap takes about `14000 ms`.
 There are several ways to improve this:
+* Use a more compact encoding framework, e.g. Avro.
 * Because indexes are ordered we no longer need to keep an index of all the keys in memory, but only every couple of hundreds for example and read more data than required.
 This will shrink the `metadata.ser` however will slightly increase read part.
-* Use a more advanced encoding framework, e.g. Avro.

 #### Serializing and deserializing metadata with Avro

-Avro, as we've found out (in "Encoding" chapter), is one of the fastest encoding frameworks.
+Avro, as we've found out (in "Encoding" chapter), is one of the efficient encoding frameworks.
 Let's try to leverage it and see whether it improves our Simple Database startup.

 Let's firstly rewrite all data so we have offset metadata in Avro format.
 Full class: